-\ Exhibits must be benched in the manner in which the entry cards have been laid out.
+Exhibits must be benched in the way the entry cards have been laid out.
 Neither cards nor the ribbons denoting the space allowed may be moved by exhibitors.
 Exhibitors are required to turn their entry cards face downwards when their entries are staged.

-Failure to follow these regulations may result in disqualification by judges.
-Procedures for protests against awards or non-awards of judges are outlined in Appendix IX.
+Procedures for protests awards or non-awards of judges are outlined in Appendix IX.

-• Blooms that have been de-anthered will not be eligible for competition and will be disqualified.
-Any unauthorised person found interfering with flowers in this manner during the course of a show will render themselves liable to disqualification as an exhibitor.
+Blooms that have been de-anthered will not be eligible for competition and will be disqualified.
+Any unauthorised person found interfering with flowers in this manner during a show will render themselves liable to disqualification as an exhibitor.

-Practical Procedures
+4.8 Practical Procedures

-When you are invited to judge a National Show you must reply promptly to the Chairperson of the Judging Subcommittee of Executive.
-In advance of the show you should ensure that you are fully conversant with the Judging regulations and rules as well as material in this Manual.
-You should make sure that you have the necessary information and materials available (e.g. the International Daffodil Register and its supplements, a flower measure, pen etc.).
-When you arrive at the Show you need to report to the Show Secretary.
-Please stay out of the exhibition area if possible.
+When you are invited to judge a National Show, you are asked to reply promptly to the Chairperson of the Judging Subcommittee of Executive.
+In advance of the show, you should ensure that you are fully conversant with the Judging regulations and rules as well as material in this Manual.
+You should make sure that you have the necessary information and materials available e.g., the International Daffodil Register and its supplements, or have internet access to the register, a flower measure, pen etc.).
 At the appointed time you will be called to a meeting of Judges.
 Please listen carefully, especially relating to timing.
 It is your responsibility to make sure that you keep to the time schedule.
-Stewards will be briefed separately by the Chief Steward.
 Judges should be aware of the Duties of Stewards at NDSNZ shows - see Appendix XI.